forrestxu123/Android-Framework-System-Design/quality/crash.md

 ####1.1.1  Decoding the Anatomy of Crashes

-Understanding the intricacies of crash events is crucial for developers to effectively address and prevent them.
+Understanding the details of crash events is crucial for developers to effectively address and prevent them.
 See below sample code snippets in Kotlin, and C/C++ for common scenarios where crashes occur:
 - Kotlin:
   - FileNotFoundException:
     ```c